 Blocked gullies on main roads

-Oxfordshire County Council is responsible for blocked gullies on classified roads (main/trunk roads).
+Oxfordshire County Council inspects and cleans blocked gullies on classified roads (main/trunk roads).

-For more information and how to report issues on main roads, see Flooding at oxfordshire.gov.uk
+For more information and how to report non-emergency issues on main roads, see Flooding at oxfordshire.gov.uk

 Blocked gullies on minor roads

-Oxford City Council inspects and cleans blocked gullies on unclassified minor roads (such as side streets and estate roads).
+Oxford City Council inspects and cleans blocked gullies on unclassified minor roads (such as side streets and estate roads), on behalf of the County Council.

 We clean these annually.
 When we receive a blocked gully report we inspect it within 5 days.
 We aim to clean it within 28 days but in some cases further investigation is needed.